prkumar/uplink/docs/source/user/quickstart.rst

 .. note::

-    To build a request's absolute URL, the relative path is resolved against the :obj:`Consumer`'s base url according to `RFC 3986`_.
+    To build a request's absolute URL, Uplink resolves the relative path against the :obj:`Consumer`'s base url according to `RFC 3986`_.
 For a simplified overview, see `these recommendations and examples`_ from Retrofit's documentation, as they are also relevant to how